malike/malike.github.io/_posts/2016-04-05-Design-Thinking-Approach-For-Robotic-Hobbyist-2.md

 From the diagram above, if the part labelled **2** (front right leg) moves forward that is 120 degrees **3** (front left leg)would be 60 degrees.
 The back and forth of this movement would push *Bug1* forward.

 This servo can be controlled to steer *Bug1* as well.
-The front servo is maily responsible for how Bug1 moves and where it turns. <br/>
+The front servo is mainly responsible for how Bug1 moves and where it turns. <br/>

 {::nomarkdown}